dimitrisgiannopoulos/latency-bandwidth-simulator/README.md

     - **State Sync**: The server sends padded messages every 500ms to simulate state synchronization.
 3. **Client Padding**:
     - Padded messages are sent to the server each time a move action is triggered (e.g., paddle movement).
+4. **Auto Mode**:
+    - Enable auto mode using the toggle in the UI or by adding `?auto=true` to the URL.
+    - Auto mode dynamically adjusts paddle movement to align with the ball's position.

 ## Measuring Latency